How to Unsubscribe From Unwanted Hearst Magazine Subscriptions

 If you receive a notice that you have signed up for a magazine subscription you don't want, visit the website for that magazine and look for the Customer Service link.

 To find the customer service pages you need, check the full list of Hearst Magazine websites, which offers links to the customer service page for each magazine.
 You can use those links to unsubscribe.

-If you receive a magazine you don't want in the mail, there should be contact information in the magazine itself that you can use to unsubscribe.
-You can also cross out your address, write "Cancel" and "Return to Sender", and drop the magazine in the mailbox.
+If you receive a magazine you don't want in the mail, there should be contact information in the magazine itself that you can use to opt ou.
+You can also cross out your address, write "Cancel" and "Return to Sender", and drop the magazine back in the mailbox.

-While Hearst Magazine sweepstakes are the most notorious offenders, be very careful that you are opting out of subscriptions when you enter any sweepstakes.
-Although entering sweepstakes faster can help you win more often, you don't want to be so quick that you don't take time to double check your entry form.
+While this article has tips specifically for Hearst Magazine sweepstakes, be very careful about subscriptions when you enter any sweepstakes.
+Although entering sweepstakes faster can help you win more often, you don't want to be so quick that you don't take time to double-check your entry form.

 Now, be sure to check out these things you should know before entering magazine sweepstakes.